omeersari/A9DC65DFF011378A5E44904407F3A79B/README.md

 ```

-# Used Tech and Libraries and Notes
+# Used Tech and Notes

 - Nuxt is used.
 - SASS is used for styling.
 Responsive design is applied.